samku/Concur-qLPV-RCI/README.md

         - kappa_x: Regularization parameter for state order reduction

 In Step 3:
 - The function 'concurrent_identification.py' computes the qLPV model, with control-invariant set regularization.
-The set template was consturucted in Step 2.
+The set template was constructed in Step 2.

 - This function has the following options in addition to the ones in Step 2:
     - QP_form: 0 for primal QP, 1 for dual QP
     - regular: Regularization parameter for control invariant set computation.
 Need $$>0$$ if dual form is used.

+## Additional Notes
+- The template $\tilde{F}$ is selected in the function 'LTI_identification.py'.
+By default, the set $$X={x:\tilde{F}x \leq 1}$$ is set to be the $$infty$$-norm ball.
+This can be changed by modifying the function.
+- The function utils/qLPV_BFR.py computes the BFRs for the models.
+It reads a dictionary of the model parameters, the inputs and outputs, and option to use observer gain.